zavolokas/durable-presentation/PITCHME/assets/md/_PITCHME.md

 <img src="./assets/md/assets/minions/pre_giphy.png"  width="540" />

 Note:
 with the help of this guys.
-Let them practice in origami and ask them to make a plane in a way how a durable function would do this.
+Let them practice in origami and ask them to make a plane

 one of the them will be orchestrator and another one activity